 Wealth in and of itself is neither good nor bad.
 It can be and often is used for the public good.
 Of course it can also be used to the public detriment.
 My primary concern in that regard is the relatively rapid concentration of wealth to the top 1% and that is only a concern if that wealth is used to corrupt the political process.
 The solution to the misuse of wealth in politics probably lies in legislation to restrict campaign contributions and lobbying activity.
 The most likely solution will probably lie in publicly funded campaigns.
 I don’t particularly like the idea but it seems to be the only way we can get our representatives back to the job of representing all of their constituents and away from fund raising and its associated obligation to donors.

 Any efforts to change the distribution of wealth would have to include programs that not only make it possible for the working class to accumulate wealth but actually encourage it.
 An increase in the inheritance tax would have a positive impact on the current unbalanced distribution of wealth.
 The establishment of a national fund similar to the Alaska Permanent Fund http://www.apfc.org/home/Content/home/index.cfm would also be a good step in the direction of equality.
-Beyond that we should encourage corporate profit sharing among the employees as well as the stockholders in a way that encourages their participation in the ownership of capital.
+Beyond that we should encourage corporate profit sharing among the employees as well as the stockholders in a way that encourages employee participation in the ownership of capital.

 In regard to Income: